🔼The name Absalom in the Bible

 Absalom is a son of Israel's king David with Maacah (2 Samuel 3:3).
-His half-brother Ammon, son of Ahinoam, rapes Absolom's full sister Tamar and Absolom has him killed (2 Samuel 13:28).
+His half-brother Amnon, son of Ahinoam, rapes Absalom's full sister Tamar and Absalom has him killed (2 Samuel 13:28).
 He rebels against the king and manages to take Jerusalem (15:37), also because the whole city was empty (v17), except perhaps for David's concubines (16:21).
 Absalom is killed by David's general Joab (2 Samuel 18).

 The name Absalom is generally spelled אבשלום, but in the second half of 2 Samuel it's mostly written as אבשלם, which is pronounced the same and means the same as well.
 Both versions of the name Absalom consist of the same two elements.
 The first part consists of the word אב (ab), meaning father:

 The second part of the name Absalom comes from the familiar Hebrew word שלום (shalom), meaning peace, which in turn comes from the root-verb שלם (shalem), meaning to be complete or sound: